ivansing/inflation-tracker/README.md

     1. Go to [FRED website](https://fred.stlouisfed.org/)
     2. Create a free account or sign in if you already have one.
     3. Navigate to My Account > API Keys.
-    4. Click on Reuqests API Key and follow the instruction to generate your key.
+    4. Click on Reuqests API Key and follow the instructions to generate your key.
     5. Once you have the API key, copy it into the `.env` file as shown below.

 ## Running the Application